 In addition, we are pleased to announce the release of the PDDBI Parent Form in Spanish!
 In addition to the Spanish form, we are releasing a white paper by Amy Kovacs Giella that explains the translation process.
 According the U.S. Census Bureau, approximately 13% of the U.S. population primarily speaks Spanish at home.
 With autism diagnoses steadily rising, identification of Spanish-speaking individuals who may be at risk is vitally important.
 With the introduction of the PDDBI Parent Form in Spanish, this significant portion of the population can now benefit from the PDD Behavior Inventory product family for detection, diagnosis, and progress monitoring.

 Life is all about making choices.
 The Trails-X improves on traditional trail-making tests by allowing individuals to truly blaze their own path—they select a start and create their own path to success.
-Effectively measuring an individual’s executive planning through a more realistic task, the Trails-X assesses both executive planning skills and efficient decision-making in less than 10 minutes.
+Effectively measuring an individual’s executive planning through a more realistic task, the Trails-X assesses both executive planning skills and efficient decision-making in less than 10 minutes for individuals age 8 to 79 years.

 The Trails-X is an innovative take on the traditional trail-making task that includes additional executive function demands by requiring examinees to connect circles of alternating colors with no designated start or end point.